WordPress/openverse/documentation/general/deployment.md

      this yourself (i.e., if you do not have the ability to make changes to our Terraform configuration)

-2. Deploy the code that depends on the new or updated variable by dispatching the appropriate deployment workflow for the application and environment that was updated.
+2. Deploy the code that depends on the new or updated variable by publishing the release for the application and environment that was updated.
-   - If the application only needs to be re-deployed to the already running-version, dispatch the workflow with the version present at the version endpoint for the application.
+   - If the application only needs to be re-deployed to the already running-version, dispatch the appropriate deployment workflow in the WordPress/openverse-infrastructure repository with the application's current version.
 See the "version endpoint" in the [real-time deployment information](#real-time-deployment-information) tables above to determine the currently running version.